Methane Emissions: U.S. and International Mitigation Efforts

 United States-European Union

 Bilateral cooperation between the United States and the EU on methane mitigation has focused on key sectors, including oil and gas, agriculture, and waste management.
-In 2022, the U.S.-EU Energy Council emphasized methane mitigation as a key component of its joint effort to address climate change as part of cooperation across the two jurisdictions.107
+In 2022, the U.S.-EU Energy Council emphasized methane mitigation as a key component of its joint effort to address climate change as part of cooperation across the two jurisdictions.121

 The United States and the EU have emphasized the exchange of best practices and technologies for methane capture and abatement, particularly in oil and gas operations, where both parties see significant potential for emissions reductions.
-In 2023, both parties agreed to advance policies and regulations aimed at reducing methane emissions from fossil fuel production.108
+In 2023, both parties agreed to advance policies and regulations aimed at reducing methane emissions from fossil fuel production.122

-The United States and the EU have also collaborated on improving measurement, monitoring, reporting, and verification (MMRV) systems to enhance transparency and accountability in emissions data, such as through the international MMRV working group for natural gas GHG emissions.109
+The United States and the EU have also collaborated on improving measurement, monitoring, reporting, and verification (MMRV) systems to enhance transparency and accountability in emissions data, such as through the international MMRV working group for natural gas GHG emissions.123

 United States-Kazakhstan

-detection and repair in the oil and gas sector.110 Kazakhstan is a major oil and gas producer in Central Asia, and the majority of its methane emissions are from its fossil fuel sector.111
+In 2023, the United States announced a partnership providing technical assistance to Kazakhstan to develop national standards to eliminate non-emergency venting of methane and require leak detection and repair in the oil and gas sector.124 Kazakhstan is a major oil and gas producer in Central Asia, and the majority of its methane emissions are from its fossil fuel sector.125

 The collaboration includes capacity-building initiatives, with U.S. agencies and private-sector experts providing technical assistance to Kazakhstan's energy sector to support its adoption of best practices for methane leak detection, repair, and emissions reporting.